What is it about?

 Unit 19

-I lean back, running my hand through my hair–the pale strands almost blending with my fingers.
-A glimpse of my reflection in the window reveals a ghostly figure, hair like bleached parchment and skin pale from months without sunlight.
-A man caught somewhere between life and death.
+I lean back, running my fingers through my hair—the pale strands almost blending with my skin.
+A glimpse of my reflection in the window reveals a ghostly figure—hair like bleached parchment and skin pale from months without sunlight.
+A man caught somewhere between life and death—death that creeps closer the longer I breathe.

-My fingers trace along the wooden handle, feeling the deep crevice from a recent impact.
-With a sigh, I uncock the string, the faint click echoing in the half-empty room–a room I try not to get too comfortable in.
-Sunlight peeks through the large windows, illuminating the shine of red water slowly being absorbed by the floor.
-I’m not used to this space, even though I’ve had two years to adjust to it.
-But having a room all to myself, regardless if I deserve it or not, beats the reeking smell of sweat and fresh dragon blood in the barracks.
+My fingers trace along the tiller, feeling the deep crevice from a recent impact.
+With a sigh, I uncock the string, the faint click echoes in the half-empty room—a room I try not to get too comfortable in.
+But having a room all to myself—no matter how long—beats the reeking smell of sweat and fresh dragon’s blood in the first-year barracks.

-I gently kick the pail to the side, gripping the crossbow tightly, its crack becoming more prominent under my fingers.
-I attach the bow to the nail sticking out of the nearest wall, a wall it will remain on forever.
+I gently kick the pail aside with the heel of my boot, tightening my grip around the crossbow.
+The crack feels as though it splinters further from the pressure.
+A deep sigh escapes me as I rise from the chair and attach the bow to a nail sticking out of the nearest wall.
+A wall it will remain on forever.

-The sun climbs higher, peeking through the large window, my shadow gradually becoming shorter, reminding me that the Memorial of the Fallen is about to start.
+The sun climbs higher, its light peeking through the wide window.
+My shadow shrinks by the minute—a reminder that the Memorial of the Fallen is about to begin.
 Guilt claws at my throat.
-Maybe they won’t notice that I’m not there, but if they do, I won’t have a valid argument for my absence.
-Regardless of how I think of it, I have to be there.
+Maybe they won’t notice that I’m not there.
+But if they do, I won’t have a valid excuse for my absence.
+Either way, I have to go.
+I just don’t want eyes on me.

-I step toward the door, zipping my leather jacket up to its half collar, just high enough to hide the black veins creeping up the left side of my neck fading into my skin.
-It’s something that always catches the attention of the newer cadets.
-I draw a sharp breath, adjusting my composure and I recall my training.
+I step toward the door, zipping my leather jacket up to its half collar—just high enough to hide the black veins creeping and twisting up the left side of my neck, fading into my skin like smoke.
+It’s always something that catches the attention of new cadets.
+I draw a sharp breath and straighten my back as I recall my training.

 Shut it off.